Tardigrade-nx/RHCompletionMMP/README.md

 ## Usage

 - From the emulator, take a screenshot of the ending sequence.
 By default on OnionOS, this can be done with MENU + POWER.
 - Exit RetroArch, and launch: Apps > RH Completion.
 The last screenshot taken should be displayed, with the floating note above.
 See buttons below for further actions.
+You can now take your completion photo and post it on Discord.

 ## Buttons
 - ⬆️⬇️: Select screenshot